2 minutes - enough time to switch off from work and enjoy a small snack 🍿

 Have you worked on a similar project before?
 Maybe you ran a similar event at a prior company, or have a background in skills needed to complete the task.
 If they’ve reached out to you about similar events, take the lead on this one!

 Taking initiative (in a respectful way) shows that you’re willing to take on tasks and help out.
 If they’ve asked you to take the lead on a similar project before, it’s likely that they’ll be glad to have your help again (unless of course, something went catastrophically wrong).

 Consider asking your boss how their day is going or what could take some stress off their plate.
 Building this relationship and understanding them better will give you some insight on when is best to jump in and manage upwards.

-For the first few times you manage upwards, being as transparent as possible is a good idea.
-Once you’ve gained trust on some larger projects, you can take on more as you see fit.
+For the first few times, you manage upwards, and being as transparent as possible is a good idea.
+Once you’ve gained trust in some larger projects, you can take on more as you see fit.